fkooman/eds/ZeroTier_EDS_Pilot.md

 To create a network, the user has to do the following:

 1. Go the pilot portal;
-2. Authenticate using the creditials from the institute (using SURFconext);
+2. Authenticate using the credentials from the institute (using SURFconext);
 3. Register the client identifier(s) in the pilot portal by copy/pasting the client identifier from the client running on the user's device;
 4. Create a network and choose a group (as created in SURFteams) to bind this